A Novel real-time arrhythmia detection model using YOLOv8: Discussion

+Similar to Ji et al. \cite{ji2019electrocardiogram}, our model also poses the same benefits where we do not require feature extraction and resampling of the original ECG signal.
+Given the large dataset, we agree with the authors that the model requires long training hours and GPU.
+However, our work differs in that no denoising and beat segmentation were implemented, simplifying the deep learning pipeline.
+Notably, using the YOLO family of detectors, our ultimate goal is to balance real-time performance without compromising the detection results.
+We may improve the results by using larger versions of the YOLOv8, but at a trade-off in real-time performance and incur additional training and deployment costs.
+This paper used the lightest architecture (YOLOv8n) to demonstrate deployability in Section \ref{rt detection}.
+Future studies could include using YOLOv8s, YOLOv8m, YOLOv8l, and YOLOv8x, different frame sizes, and exploring the trade-off between speed and accuracy.

-We may require digital filtering for noisy at-home environments, and filtering may result in losing signal features, which may not be ideal for arrhythmia detection.
-Moreover, the additional noise removal computation may increase end-to-end inference time.
-Therefore, further research on preprocessing real-time ECG signals could be conducted to improve detection results.
-This paper could be extended to optimise and improve the latency of the real-time detection system.
+Other limitations may result from the data collection itself, as the portable Holter devices may not be able to provide sufficiently accurate readings.
+Hence, we expect a decrease in the accuracy upon deployment on edge devices.
+Moreover, digital filtering for noisy at-home environments may be required, and filtering may result in losing signal features and increased end-to-end processing and inference time.
+Therefore, further study on preprocessing real-time ECG signals could be conducted to improve detection results.

+While our model achieved SOTA results, high confidence scores, and real-time deployability in object detection-based arrhythmia detection, our study did not consider explainability in its outputs.
+Interpreting our model's outputs with respect to its input remains challenging due to its architectural complexity and the need for a well-delineated outcome.
+As a result, the model's decision-making process remains a black box, which can hinder its adoption and acceptance in critical healthcare settings like arrhythmia detection.
+However, real-time object detection Explainable AI (XAI) tools such as heatmaps, gradient-weighted class activation mapping, saliency maps, and attention mechanisms are in their infancy and do not have native support for arrhythmia detection \cite{loh2022application, xai1, viton2020heatmaps}.
+Therefore, further research in XAI techniques for object detection-based arrhythmia detection is necessary.